puppetlabs/puppetdb/documentation/api/query/v4/facts.markdown

 You can query facts by making an HTTP request to the `/facts` endpoint.

+In Puppet's world, you only interact with facts from one node at a time, so any given fact consists of only a **fact name** and a **value.** But since PuppetDB interacts with a whole population of nodes, each PuppetDB fact also includes a **certname** and an **environment.**

 > **Note:** The v4 API is experimental and may change without notice.
 For stability, we recommend that you use the v3 API instead.